tinyfish-io/fish-tank/examples/debug_script/README.md

 ## Play with the query

-Install the [AgentQL Chrome DevTools extension](https://docs.agentql.com/docs/installation/chrome-extension-installation/) to play with the AgentQL query.
+Install the [AgentQL Debugger Chrome extension](https://docs.agentql.com/docs/installation/chrome-extension-installation/) to play with the AgentQL query.
 [Learn more about the AgentQL query language](https://docs.agentql.com/docs/agentql-query/query-intro)